 But how do you boost and sustain your revenue in such a partnership?
 Let’s see some of the main ingredients.

 Partnering up with a vendor comes down to several factors, like chemistry, mutual goodwill, and transparent business practices.
 But you cannot escape the fact that the technology—the digital platform the vendor is offering—is of utmost importance.

-You should therefore make sure that the platform can solve multiple customer requirements, and also fulfil the needs of different customers.
+You should therefore make sure that the platform can solve multiple customer requirements, and also fulfill the needs of different customers.
 As for the customer journey, a future-proof digital platform should be able to fill many, if not all touchpoints.